 The $20 styling fee will be applied as credit toward any items you purchase.
 If you buy all five items, you’ll get 25-percent off the entire purchase

 Place the items you don’t want into the prepaid mailer and drop it into any USPS mailbox.

 If you are ready to try Stitch Fix for yourself, feel free to use this affiliate link.

 Disclosure: The opinions expressed here are my own.
-I may receive compensation or account credits to share my experience with you.
-I do receive a referral and compensation if you sign up for Stitch Fix using my link.
+I receive compensation when you sign up for Stitch Fix using my affiliate link.